Anthology Concept – Brad Miska, Producers – Roxanne Benjamin, Gary Binkow & Brad Miska. Production Company – 8383 Productions.

 Tape 49:- The private detective Larry and his assistant Ayesha break into a house in search of a missing teenager, filming everything with video cameras.
 Looking for what happened to the missing teen, they examine a cache of disturbing videotapes they find there.
 Phase I Clinical Trials:- Herman Middleton is given an implant to replace a damaged eye.
 To test the still experimental device, a camera has been built into the eye.
 However, as soon as he returns home, Herman starts to see a series of ghostly apparitions.
 A Ride in the Park:- Mike Sullivan goes for a bike ride in Golden Stone State Park with a video camera attached to his helmet.
 Along the trail, a bloodied woman stumbles out and falls in front of him.
 As Mike goes to her help, she turns and bites him.
 He collapses but then returns to life as a zombie, biting others.
 The zombies then spread throughout the park attacking the living en masse.
 Safe Haven:- In Indonesia, a video crew go to interview Father and make a documentary about the Paradise Gates cult he heads.
 As they begin the interview, he promises that an awaited time is near.
 Things suddenly erupt into bloody violence as people become zombies and one of the crew gives birth to a demonic figure.
 Slumber Party Alien Abduction:- A group of kids left at home for a slumber party supervised by the teenage sister are pranking around.
 As they do so, they see lights across the lake and are then abruptly attacked and abducted by aliens.

-The horror anthology has undergone a revival in recent years with efforts such as Chillerama (2011), The Theatre Bizarre (2011), The ABCs of Death (2012) and sequel, the V/H/S series, The Profane Exhibit (2013), Tales of Halloween (2015), Grindsploitation (2016), Holidays (2016) and XX (2017).
+The horror anthology has undergone a revival in recent years with efforts such as Chillerama (2011), The Theatre Bizarre (2011), The ABCs of Death (2012) and sequel, the V/H/S series, The Profane Exhibit (2013), Tales of Halloween (2015), Grindsploitation (2016), Holidays (2016), XX (2017) and Nightmare Cinema (2018).
 In these, the standard horror anthology has become something where a group of directors with genre backgrounds are brought together and given small-budget funding to make a short on some overarching theme.
 It is starting to resemble a boy’s club where are a number of familiar faces keep reappearing in these anthologies – with Adam Wingard, Ti West, Jason Eisener, Timo Tjahjanto, Yoshio Nishimura, Richard Stanley and Nacho Vigalondo all having delivered episodes in more than one of these, and Wingard in particular delivering episodes in no less than three different anthologies.

 V/H/S (2012) was one of these multi-director anthologies that attempted to give a unique spin on things by requiring that all of the directors make their episodes in the Found Footage format (as though shot by video cameras in the middle of the action).
 V/H/S enjoyed a reasonable popularity both in video/cable release and limited theatrical screening.
 V/H/S/2 was a sequel featuring a different line-up of directors.
 This time the production team have even recruited Eduardo Sanchez, one of the co-directors of The Blair Witch Project (1999), the massive hit that created the Found Footage genre.